willstepp/writings/hunger/hunger.md

 Then Mika woke.
 Above him the night sky was clear.
 His mother was asleep in the bed nearby.
 His bare feet planted on the cool earth flooring he sat there for some time.
 It came back like a bolt from a thundercloud.
 The tree, his father, the bucket, the failure of the journey, his tears.
 For the longest time he had forgotten about them.
 So long that he could no longer be sure that it had happened.
 Perhaps it never had.

 When the blight came there was no time to even consider such things as his father’s request.
 He had decided that himself.
 But not decided really.
 Everyone had been so afraid.
-Everyone had been so focused on coming up with a plan to survive through next Winter.
+Everyone had been so focused on coming up with a plan to survive through next winter.
 It was assumed Mika would help.
 Join in.
 And he did so.
 And look how well it had turned out so far.
 There was plenty again.
 They were going to be okay.
 Mika was a hero.
 His skills at hunting had inspired them all to be better, and now they were.
 He had so much to be happy for.

 And yet he was not happy.
 His success at hunting felt devoid of purpose.
 Meaningless.
 And this confused him greatly.
 The tribe loved him now.
 Families he barely knew now went out of their way to be kind to him.
 Children re-enacted the great kills he and Tye had achieved in the valley.
 More importantly the tribe had overcome the blight from the great stores of meat they gained by the work he and the other hunters did.
 And yet to him it was all like a tree that falls deep in the forest.
 Outward seeming strong, yet brittle to the touch and dead inside.
 A hollow thing.